tsvallender/personal-site/README.md

 # Deployment

-The plan is to use MRSK for deployment.
+The plan is to use Kamal for deployment.